-The Tron bike still sits at the top of the heap for flat/mixed races, especially if you don’t have the Zipp 808/Super9 wheelset.
+The Tron bike still sits at the top of the heap for flat/mixed races, if you don’t have the Zipp 808/Super9 wheelset to couple with one of the fast frames below.
 Watch out, though: it’s not the lightest bike, so if you want maximum vertical speed you’ll want to look elsewhere.

 #2: Specialized Venge S-Works